-- A. HGCD will not approve a plat to subdivide, plat, or partition a tract of land into less than fifteen (15) acres that has a Public Water System connection and an existing Domestic Exempt Well Unless the Well is plugged and a State Plugging Report must be furnished to the District. - B. It will be a violation of the District Rules for tracts of land that are less than fifteen (15) acres and already have an existing Domestic Exempt Well, to connect to a Public Water System unless the Domestic Exempt Well is plugged. - C. Where an existing tract of fifteen (15) or more acres that has an existing Domestic Exempt Well is also connected to a Public Water System, the Well may serve a maximum of three connections on the same property (Domestic Exemption).
-To serve more than three connections, the existing Domestic Exempt Well must become a Permitted Well, requiring a meter to be placed on the Well, be allocated for Beneficial
+- A. HGCD will not approve a plat to subdivide, plat, or partition a tract of land into less than fifteen (15) acres that has a Public Water System connection and an existing Exempt Well Unless the Well is plugged and a State Plugging Report must be furnished to the District. - B. It will be a violation of the District Rules for tracts of land that are less than fifteen (15) acres and already have an existing Exempt Well, to connect to a Public Water System unless the Exempt Well is plugged. - C. Where an existing tract of fifteen (15) or more acres that has, an existing Exempt Well is also connected to a Public Water System, the Well may serve a maximum of three

-Purpose up to the Production Cap for the single lot, and report the annual production in January each year.
+Exempt Well must become a Permitted Well, requiring a meter to be placed on the Well, be allocated for Beneficial Purpose up to the Production Cap for the single lot, and report the annual production in January each year.
 If the existing tract is equal to or in excess of fifteen (15) acres, the Public Water System will be credited five (5) acres to use on the PWS Operating Permit, the remaining acreage will be used to support the landowners Operating Permit.
 If the tract of land is less than fifteen (15) acres, the landowners Operating Permit will be credited with ten (10) acres, and the remaining acreage will be used as Permit Acreage for the Public Water Supply System.